lookageek/ansible-role-elasticsearch/README.md

 The JVM heap size configuration for elasticsearch.
 This should be ideally not more than half of the total memory of the system.

-    elasticsearch_dynamic_mapping_field_limit: 1000
-    elasticsearch_dynamic_mapping_depth_limit: 20
-    elasticsearch_dynamic_mapping_nested_fields_limit: 50

-When using elasticsearch with logstash, the mapping is dynamic unless manually a mapping is configured.
-To make things easy and limit mapped fields with blowing up the index tune these quantities for your liking.
-[More Info.](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html)

 ## License

 MIT / BSD